Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 - A new VM instance is then created and configures itself.

 - When both instances are healthy, the older one is tidied up by the function app (which checks every five minutes to see if the new VM is healthy yet).

+# Links site architecture

+The links site at `https://links.soundscape.scottishtecharmy.org` supports Android App Links verification and provides a landing page redirect.
+It is a static site with no server-side logic.

+- A storage account in the `soundscape-links` RG has static website hosting enabled.
+It holds a single file: `/.well-known/assetlinks.json`, which Android uses to verify that the app is authorised to handle links for the domain.

+- The shared Front Door instance (`soundscape-fd`) has a dedicated endpoint and route for `links.soundscape.scottishtecharmy.org`.
+Its rules engine provides two behaviours:

+    - Requests for `/.well-known/assetlinks.json` are forwarded to the storage origin and returned as `application/json`.

+    - All other requests receive a 301 redirect to `https://scottish-tech-army.github.io/Soundscape-Android/`.

+- HTTP requests are redirected to HTTPS by Front Door natively.

+- The DNS zone `links.soundscape.scottishtecharmy.org` is a child of the existing `soundscape.scottishtecharmy.org` zone in the shared RG, with an A record aliased to the Front Door endpoint.